mtavano/admoai-takehome/README.md

 - Implement cursor-based pagination for better performance
 - Add pagination metadata in responses

-#### **3. Absence of Automated Tests**
-**Problem**: No unit tests or integration tests implemented.

-**Impact**:
-- Difficult to detect regressions
-- No automatic validation of changes
-- Higher risk in deployments

-**Proposed Solution**:
-- Implement unit tests for all handlers
-- Add integration tests for database
-- Configure CI/CD with automatic validation

 #### **4. Inconsistent Error Handling**
 **Problem**: Errors don't follow a standard format and lack structured logging.